Moving bees and hives

 Transport bees safely

-There are 3 methods for moving bees:
+There are 3 methods of transport for moving bees:

 - open entrance